What are the cons of dermal fillers?

+However, when not used properly, synthetic wrinkle fillers can cause disfigurement.
 When injected, these substances can cause allergic reactions, infections, and the death of skin cells.
 Another risk is that an improper injection technique can cause not only swelling and lumps, but also more serious side effects, such as skin cell death and embolism leading to blindness.
+In the short term, dermal fillers can cause bleeding, bruising, and swelling at injection sites.

-Certain types of injectables and fillers, such as Botox, can treat a variety of conditions, in addition to wrinkles and fine lines.
-Botox is FDA-approved to relieve chronic migraines, reduce underarm sweating, and treat neck spasms, overactive bladders, and lazy eyes.
+Saigal may suggest several preventive measures and remedies, such as stopping certain medications and applying ice packs indirectly to the treatment area.
+Most patients consider these effects to be very bearable, short-lived, and self-resolving.
+Certain types of injectables and fillers, such as Botox, can treat a variety of conditions in addition to wrinkles and fine lines.
+Botox is FDA-approved to relieve chronic migraines, reduce underarm sweating, treat neck spasms, overactive bladders, and lazy eyes.

 Multiple studies have also shown that Botox is effective in treating temporomandibular joint (TMJ) disorders.
-Unfortunately, fillers and injectables are not permanent.

-Depending on the brand, they can last from several months to two years.
-For example, Botox lasts approximately three months, while Radiesse can be effective for 12 to 15 months.
-Each type of filler has its own list of side effects, so it's important to conduct research on specific brands.
-Usually, the list can be easily found on their websites.
+Depending on the brand, dermal fillers can last from several months to two years.
+For example, Botox lasts approximately three months while Radiesse can be effective for 12 to 15 months.
+Each type of filler has its own list of side effects so it's important to conduct research on specific brands.

 Katie Eno